loginom/loginom-help-en-omegat/data/integration/README.md

 The integration mechanisms are designated for data exchange between the third party external systems and Loginom platform.
 Loginom can work both with [web services](./web-services/README.md), databases and file data warehouses (spreadsheets, text files, etc.).

 > **Important**:
-> To provide integration with several sources, for example, databases and web services, prior [connection](./connections/README.md) setup is required.
+> To provide integration with several sources, for example, databases and web services, it is required to preset [connection](./connections/README.md).

 To describe the data exchange process, several sections can be identified: